 Office hours: open door

 Bioengineering 498 JRA.
 Bioreactor lab is a course that provides hands on experiences relating to tissue engineering and bioreactor design.
 Students will perform experiments that simulate a graduate experience by designing systems, running the experiments, performing analysis and reporting findings.
-Key areas of emphasis will be parametric design of experiments using bioreactors (control and systems design).
 Students will be given assignments relating to current literature and state of the art in the area of tissue engineering to be explored.
 Projects will be assigned for small teams, 2-3 students, to divide up workload needed for culture.
 Students will also keep a laboratory notebook and submit a report after completion of the project, including a presentation to the class.

 Class meets M 9:00-9:50 am in 3211 DCL.

 Lab will meet in 3116 DCL 3:00-6:00pm Mondays and Wednesdays.

 - (b) an ability to design and conduct experiments, as well as to analyze and interpret data

 - (c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability

 - (d) an ability to function on multidisciplinary teams

 - (e) an ability to identify, formulate, and solve engineering problems